PascalAOMS/dynamic-polyfill/README.md

 `['gated', 'always']` (default: empty)

 **always**
     Polyfill should be included regardless of whether it is required by the user-agent making the request.
     If there are multiple browser-specific variants of the polyfill, the default one will be used for browser that doesn't actually require the polyfill.
     In some cases where the only way of implementing a polyfill is to use browser-specific proprietary technology, the default variant may be empty.
+    Use in combination with `gated` to avoid console errors.

 **gated**
     If the polyfill is included in the bundle, it will be accompanied by a feature detect, which will only execute the polyfill if the native API is not present.